neelmitra/avsmqtt/instructions/lab1.md

 4. Copy the IoT endpoint URL

-    <span style="color:orange">It might be different for you , than in the screenshot here</span>
+    <font color="red">The endpoint Url might be different for you , than in the screenshot here</font>

     ![alt text](../images/iotend.png)

-    <span style="color:orange">In the next lab you will need the following from this lab :
+    <font color="orange">In the next lab you will need the following from this lab : </font>

     - AVS Client ID and Product ID available in the downloaded config.json file from Section A - Step 11